Showing posts with label Middle Grade. Show all posts

 The plot

-Realising that the fabled tree could bring her mother and father back to life, she decides to complete her mother's work and adventure.
+Realising that the fabled tree could bring her mother and father back to life, she decides to complete her mother’s work and adventure.
 But first, she must find the other half of the manuscript.
-In recent mail received at her grandmother's house, she discovers a letter from her mother's editor.
-It reveals that the other half was posted to her mother's valet's house in a nearby village.
+In recent mail received at her grandmother’s house, she discovers a letter from her mother’s editor.
+It reveals that the other half was posted to her mother’s valet’s house in a nearby village.
 There is also a ticket on a ship leaving for Australia the next day.
-But the letter holds a warning that others also seek the tree and Pennington should not travel alone!
+But the letter holds a warning that others also seek the tree, and Pennington should not travel alone!

 Whilst trying to retrieve the other half, she is attacked and has to flee the scene.
-Finding her gran's car outside she makes good her escape, dodging gunfire.
+Finding her gran’s car outside, she makes good her escape, dodging gunfire.
 In the rearview mirror, she spies Rohan, gun in hand, staring after her.

 This is where everything starts to go wrong for Wendi.
 It is the turning point that leads to danger, discovery and adventure.
 And an ocean trip to Australia to discover, or rather, rediscover, the tree which is said to be there.

-The story takes on a cat-and-mouse game on ship and off.
-Wendi is desperately trying to figure out the secrets and location of the tree from only part of her mother's work.
-She also needs to find out who has the other half of the manuscript that was not at the valet's house.
-Heeding the editor's warning, she has to figure out who amongst her fellow passengers she can trust.
+The story takes on a cat-and-mouse game on the ship and off.
+Wendi is desperately trying to figure out the secrets and location of the tree from only part of her mother’s work.
+She also needs to find out who has the other half of the manuscript that was not at the valet’s house.
+Heeding the editor’s warning, she has to figure out whom amongst her fellow passengers she can trust.
 None of this is easy when you are a child alone on a cruise liner and trying to remain as inconspicuous as possible to the crew and passengers.

 And there is as strange and doubtful a group of passengers on board as even Agatha Christie could wish for.
 One person, or rather creature, she can rely on is Percival.
 He is a newt she discovered on the evening of the funeral.
 His opinions, however, will not save her from the destruction of the ship as well as attempts on her life and that of other passengers.